Is there really an Annuity Bubble?

 We have had many “bubbles” over the years.
 Real estate, stocks, precious metals, mortgages almost anything that can be commoditized, everything except annuities.
 Have you ever wondered why?
-The answer is simple, annuities are real and exist for real life situations, not some distance and unreachable golden ring.
+The answer is simple: annuities are real and exist for real life situations, not some distance and an unreachable golden ring.
 Take a look at the stock market and what has happened in the past couple of years.

 The record stock market gains of 2013 and the market’s ability to ignore everything from poor earnings reports to last April’s announcement of a QE3 decline in Treasury buying should be a lesson for all of us.
 Remember Alan Greenspan and his famous quote about “irrational exuberance.”
 What was true then is truer today, the only thing holding the market together is the Federal Reserve and their funding of US Treasuries.
-Quantitative Easing (QE3) will come to an end probably before 2015 and then the market will be on its own.
-A “free” market might just reappear and once again and when it does, interest rates will increase and the second “stock market” bubble in 10 years will burst.
+Quantitative Easing (QE3) will come to an end probably before 2015, and then the market will be on its own.
+A “free” market might just reappear and once again, and when it does, interest rates will increase and the second “stock market” bubble in 10 years will burst.

 Greenspan’s term is commonly used to describe any period of “unsustainable investor enthusiasm that drives asset prices up to levels that aren’t supported by fundamentals.”
 Naturally, the key word there to focus on is “unsustainable.”
 His term has joined the dictionary of financial terms, now used by many market watchers.

-This irrational aspect of the market was clearly demonstrated last December when then Fed Chairman Ben Bernanke made his long-awaited announcement that he would finally begin to “taper” the unprecedented quantitative easing (QE3).
-QE (parts 1,2,3) have been part of our economy since the last market disaster (2008) and is many experts think is solely responsible for the growth we have seen in the market.
-Wall Street lobbied hard for QE and they certainly have loved and benefited from it.
-The end result was cheap money, and plenty of it.
+This irrational aspect of the market was demonstrated last December when then Fed Chairman Ben Bernanke made his long-awaited announcement that he would finally begin to “taper” the unprecedented quantitative easing (QE3).
+QE (parts 1,2,3) have been part of our economy since the last market disaster (2008) and is many experts think it is solely responsible for the growth we have seen in the market.
+Wall Street lobbied hard for QE, and they certainly have loved and benefited from it.
+The result was cheap money and plenty of it.
 The bond market reissued everything it could to establish a lower interest liability, corporate America made unrealistic and massive profits and that in turn drove up the stock prices pushing stock values to record high levels.

 Have you ever considered why the market has enjoyed this growth?
-Put yourself in the position of normal middle America, bank rates are horrible low, US Treasuries are low, where else is there a chance to earn any reasonable rates?
-Of course annuities have been a terrific alternative and that segment has exploded with growth.
-But in reality compared to the stock markets and bank deposits, annuities are a mere drop in the bucket.
-When QE3 ends, interest rates will increase and those concerned about safety will move from the market back to the banks or other safer options.
-The victim in all this is going to bond holders; those that pinned their future retirement hopes now face a portfolio of diminished valued bond holdings.
+Put yourself in the position of normal middle America, bank rates are horrible low; US Treasuries are low, where else is there a chance to earn any reasonable rates?
+Of course, annuities have been a terrific alternative, and that segment has exploded with growth.
+But in reality, compared to the stock markets and bank deposits, annuities are a mere drop in the bucket.
+When QE3 ends, interest rates will increase, and those concerned about safety will move from the market back to the banks or other safer options.
+The victim in all this is going to bondholders; those that pinned their future retirement hopes now face a portfolio of diminished valued bond holdings.

-A good example of the power of QE3 is when the Federal Reserve only hinted of slowing the buying immediately US Treasuries increased in yields!
+An excellent example of the power of QE3 is when the Federal Reserve only hinted of slowing the buying immediately US Treasuries increased in yields!
 If that is not proof that interest rates are artificially controlled then what is?
 That simple increase is a perfect example of how market performance (stock values) is intertwined with the Fed’s buying program.

 When the Fed announced the QE3 taper the markets not only didn’t shrink, it irrationally, spiked.
 The Dow rose 1.8%, the S&P 500 index jumped 1.7%, and the Nasdaq composite index added 1.2%.
 They all finished 2013 reportedly at “record” levels despite not only news of the QE3 lowering but the fact that, in the wake of that news, the 10-year treasury rate rose yet again; the day after Christmas it briefly touched the 3% mark.
 Point out that, historically, the markets don’t like rising long-term interest rates, as was demonstrated again last summer when the stock market drop and 10-year treasury spike coincided.